fongc123/notes/Kubernetes/Security.md

 #### Certificate Creation
 There are several methods, such as <span style = "color:lightblue">Easy RSA</span>, <span style = "color:lightblue">OpenSSL</span>, and <span style = "color:lightblue">CFSSL</span>, to generate certificates for the Kubernetes cluster.
 This document will describe the process of certificate creation using OpenSSL.

+It is noted that the <span style = "color:lightblue">master node</span> acts as the Kubernetes certification authority and self-signs certificates.

 ##### Certification Authority

 ^618f22